Parks and Recreation

 https://www.al.com/news/birmingham/2021/06/mountain-brook-trading-gas-tools-for-battery-power.html

 Cahaba River Walk was dedicated as an official Cahaba Blueway access point on April 17, 2019.
 Our park met their criteria for a safe site to enter the water.
-The Cahaba Blueway is a new program designed to educate the public on safe practices to use in and around the Cahaba River.
+The Cahaba Blueway is a program designed to educate the public on safe practices to use in and around the Cahaba River.
 They have mapped over 200 miles and have 15 points currently designated as safe sites.
 They have identified several more that they will assist in making them safe.
 You can visit their website at www.cahabablueway.org for more information on each site, current water quality, and other useful information.

 FOX 6 story: http://www.wbrc.com/video/2019/04/17/cahaba-blueway-access-points-dedicated/